Home » WordPress Tutorials » Optimization » How to Limit Post Revisions in WordPress

 How to Limit Post Revisions in WordPress

 There are a number of things you can (and should) do to optimize the performance of your WordPress Website.
-In fact, you are obligated to so.
+In fact, you are obligated to do so.
 That, of course, if you want to retain your existing users and acquire new ones.

 One of the acceleration methods mentioned in the article is to limit post revisions of your WordPress website.